Baltimore Misdemeanor Lawyer

 - Harassment and stalking, carrying penalties of up to five years in jail and/or fines of up to $5,000

 - Prostitution or solicitation, carrying penalties of up to a year in jail and/or fines of up to $500

 - Malicious destruction of property (vandalism) punishable according to the value of the damage done; under $1,000 worth of damage punishable by up to a year in jail and/or fines of up to $500; more than $1,000 punishable by up to three years in prison and/or fines of up to $2,500

 How Long Does a Misdemeanor Stay on Your Record?

 A misdemeanor will stay on your record for the rest of your life unless you successfully petition for expungement.
 There is no preset “expiration date” for misdemeanor crimes.
-Even though misdemeanor offenses are less serious than felonies, they are still serious breaches in the eyes of the law.
-Even though they will stay on your record for the rest of your life, certain background checks will not detect them because at certain circumstances, they only go back a certain number of years.
-Depending on the salary of the job that you are applying to, type of job a misdemeanor from a decade ago may not even show up on the background check.
+Even though misdemeanor offenses are less severe than felonies, they are still serious breaches in the eyes of the law.
+Even though they will stay on your record for the rest of your life, certain background checks will not detect them because, under certain circumstances, they only go back a certain number of years.
+Depending on the salary of the job that you are applying to, the type of job a misdemeanor from a decade ago may not even show up on the background check.
 The best way to deal with this is to get your misdemeanor expunged.
 Your chances of getting your record expunged will vary depending on many factors, including your state of residence, the amount of time since the conviction, the misdemeanor you are trying to expunge, and whether you have any other criminal activity on your record.